johnboy2/ddns-route53/README.md

 ## AWS configuration

 Querying and updating a [Route53](https://aws.amazon.com/route53/) zone requires an IAM identity with appropriate permissions.
+See the [AWS IAM documentation](https://docs.aws.amazon.com/iam/) for details.

-### Example Route53/IAM configuration
+### Example Route53/IAM playbook

-The following example shows how to create an IAM user with limited permissions use by `ddns-route53`.
+The following example shows one way to create an IAM user with limited permissions for exclusive use by `ddns-route53`.

  1. Determine the "Zone ID" for your [Route53](https://aws.amazon.com/route53/)-hosted DNS zone:
     1. Log into the [Route53 console](https://console.aws.amazon.com/iam/home) as a user with sufficient administrative rights.
     1. In the Dashboard, click on "Hosted zones".
-    1. Select the DNS zone for which you want a dynamic-DNS update.
+    1. Select the DNS zone for which you want Dynamic-DNS updates.
     1. Expand "Hosted zone details".
     1. Make note of the "Hosted zone ID" — you'll need it again later.
  1. Create an IAM user that can update the zone: